 - Tell your healthcare provider of all medicines (prescription and over-the-counter), vitamins, herbs, and supplements that you are taking.

 - Tell your healthcare provider if you have a pacemaker or implantable cardioverter defibrillator.

 - For an exercise scan, plan to wear loose, comfortable clothing, as well as comfortable walking shoes.

 - Based on your medical condition, your healthcare provider may request other specific preparation.

 What happens during a stress myocardial perfusion scan?

-A stress myocardial perfusion scan may be done on an outpatient basis or as part of your stay in a hospital.
+You may have a stress myocardial perfusion scan on an outpatient basis or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your healthcare providers practice.

 Generally, a stress myocardial perfusion scan follows this process:

 - You will be asked to remove any jewelry or other objects that may interfere with the procedure.